constellationcolon/essayer/_zettel/202101170144-danny-says-we-re-living-in-a-simulation.md

 any sort of rigorous analysis of modern scientific technique / its effects in social reality (possibly cf: [{% cite plastic-words %}]).
 I would not be surprised, however, if this was a deliberate (if annoying) stylistic choice in service of advancing his "post-modern" argument.
+Apparently, some people were so irked by writing like this they wrote an entire book about it [{% cite fashionable-nonsense %}].

 I will concede in both cases, however, that there is probably a tiny kernel of truth buried deep, deep underneath the overburden of pretentious terms and